solal0/GmExec/README.md

 I don't really know if any addon dev or whatever uses that kind of tool but, it can, imo, really be usefull to:
 1. test code in game such as menus, loops, anything, i don't even have to explain
 2. code anti cheats by detecting injected/executed code in the client
+3. perform any kind of research on garry's mod lua and it's environment.

 # What is that file ?
 - compiler.py is the compiler, it's in the name.
 It turns the raw C script into a dll.